A Coupled Markov Chain Approach to Credit Risk Modeling: Introduction

-In \cite{StTuTu09} a model for a continuous \emph{credit worthiness} variable is proposed which are translated to discrete ratings by identifying a rating class with an interval of the credit worthiness score.
-The continuous credit worthiness variable is allowed to depend on obligor specific as well as macroeconomic factors, the latter are used to model dependencies in rating transitions of different obligors.
+\cite{StTuTu09} propose a model for continuous \emph{credit worthiness} variables, which are translated to discrete ratings by identifying a rating class with an interval of the credit worthiness score.
+The continuous credit worthiness variables are allowed to depend on obligor specific as well as macroeconomic factors, whereby the latter are used for modeling dependencies in rating transitions of different obligors.

-The contribution of the paper is twofold: \begin{enumerate} \item We develop methods of statistically estimating the parameters of the credit migration model published in \cite{KP07} and thereby enabling the use of the model for risk measurement and management purposes via Monte Carlo sampling from the fitted model.
+In \cite{KoEl08} credit quality is modeled by a hidden Markov model.
+The published credit ratings are considered to be noisy signals that give an indication of the true credit worthiness.

-\item Returns from credit portfolios typically have highly skewed distributions - a characteristic further amplified by repeated tranching as observed in the markets in the recent years.
-One aim of this paper is to demonstrate that because of this fact risk management techniques are essential, when deciding on portfolios of structured credit products - not only ex-post to determine how much risk capital is needed to secure existing positions but also ex-ante to design optimal portfolios relative to the risk preferences of the investor.
+Models for credit quality based on ratings are also frequently used in the pricing and risk management literature, see for example \cite{JaLaSt97, Kiji98a, Kiji98b}.

-In the second part of the paper we use Monte Carlo simulation techniques to obtain scenarios for the payouts of financial products like CDX contracts.
-These scenarios are subsequently used to capture portfolio effects inherent in the considered structured loan products and their impact on the risk characteristics of portfolios containing such products.
-Using the distributional information obtained by the credit migration scenarios, we outline an optimization framework which can be used for active risk management for portfolios of CDX tranches and demonstrate the power of the approach by numerical examples. \end{enumerate}
+Note that there is some empirical evidence hinting to the fact that the Markov assumption of credit ratings does not always hold (see \citet{Altm98, LaSk02, NiPe00}).
+The reasons for this might be contagion effects (cf. \cite{GiWe06}) or long range dependencies in macroeconomic variables.
+Nevertheless, we do not consider more complicated models as the Markov assumption does not seem to be \emph{too wrong} as shown in \citet{KiLa06} and is implicit in most credit risk models.

-This paper is structured as follows: Section \ref{sec:model} is devoted to a short review of the coupled Markov chain approach.
-In Section \ref{sec:estimation} we discuss a maximum likelihood approach which is subsequently used to estimate the parameters of the model from empirical data.
-In Section \ref{sec:CDX} financial products based on Credit Default Indices are described while section \ref{sec:spreads} uses the coupled Markov chain model to calculate fair spreads for standard tranches of the iTraxx index.
-Finally in Section \ref{sec:portOpt} portfolio optimization techniques are applied to portfolios of structured credit products - explicitly modeling the (joint) risk in the portfolios, while Section \ref{sec:conclusion} concludes the paper.
+This paper is structured as follows: Section \ref{sec:model} is devoted to a discussion of the coupled Markov chain model.
+In Section \ref{sec:ml}, we discuss a maximum likelihood approach which is subsequently used to estimate the parameters of the model from empirical data in Section \ref{sec:estimation}.
+In Section \ref{sec:comparison}, we compare the proposed model to a model by \cite{McWe06} and discuss the differences of two models in a risk management context.
+Section \ref{sec:conclusion} concludes the paper.